krlawrence/graph/make-route-graph/mrg/README.md

                  The in and out values may not always match as not all routes have return flights.

-  countries      Display a list of countries currently available in the graph. country [cry]  Display all airports in country 'cry' (must be the only option, -big will be assumed)
+  countries      Display a list of countries currently available in the graph.
+                 If -all is specified also include the generated country ID. country [cry]  Display all airports in country 'cry' (must be the only option, -big will be assumed)
                  example: country US.
-The country code is an ISO 3166-1 two letter code.
+The country code is an ISO 3166-1 two letter code. continents     Display a list of the continent codes and names.
+                 If -all is specified also include the generated continent ID.

   region [reg]   Display all airports in region 'reg' (-big will be assumed)
                  Example: region US-TX.
 Region uses the ISO 3166-2 code.